Tino Chrupalla

-Tino Chrupalla (/de/; born 14 April 1975) is a German politician from the right wing party Alternative for Germany (AfD).
+Tino Chrupalla (/de/; born 14 April 1975) is a German politician from the far-right party Alternative for Germany (AfD).
 A member of the German parliament (Bundestag) since 2017, he has served as co-chairman of the AfD since 2019 along with Alice Weidel.
 In November 2019, Chrupalla was nominated by Alexander Gauland to replace the latter as co-chairman of the AfD; he later won election as co-chair.
-He is notable for his pro-Russian and anti-Western views on foreign policy.

 Biography

 Chrupalla was born on 14 April 1975 in Weißwasser, then part of East Germany.
 In 2003 he completed state professional exams to become a licensed house painter and master varnisher.
 He later became owner of a construction company.
-Chrupalla is married with two children.
+Chrupalla is married with three children.

 In March 2020, Chrupalla's car caught fire on his property in Gablenz, a town in northeastern Saxony.
 The local police suspected arson, but it was never confirmed.
 Chrupalla condemned the act as a direct attack on his family, one that went beyond all conceivable boundaries of political debate.

 In October 2023, Chrupalla was hospitalised following a suspected attack with a syringe that occurred shortly before he was due to speak at an election rally.
 The incident came just days after AfD's other co-leader, Alice Weidel, cancelled a public rally due to concerns that her family would also be attacked.

 A witness told the local daily Donaukurier that Chrupalla had taken a few selfies before he collapsed and was transported to hospital.
 Andreas Aichele, a spokesman for the Upper Bavaria Police Department, said it remained unclear whether the politician had been attacked, had fallen, or was simply not feeling well.
 Aichele said authorities ruled nothing out and that the investigation was ongoing.